sbobhate/5-to-the-2/README.md

 - Leaderboards:
     Compete against friends and show off your skills!
 Track your progress!
 - Achievements:
     Try your luck at unlocking some achievements!
-- Dynamic Sound
+- Dynamic Sound:
     Enjoy the game as the background sound picks up the pace as your game progresses!
     Listen for hints the sound gives you about your game status!
 - Bluetooth
 Challenge your friends in head-to-head game over a bluetooth connection!
 Game Modes: